guilhermenicolini/core-api/README.md

 This adapter trim spaces of all body string properties and pass the following unified properties to Controller:
 - body
 - params
+- headers
-- Middleware adapter headers above
+- locals => Middleware adapter body response

 #### Decorators